tfsec/tfsec.github.io/_docs/aws/AWS086.md

 ---
-title: aws-dynamodb-enable-recovery - Point in time recovery should be enabled to protect DynamoDB table
+title: Point in time recovery should be enabled to protect DynamoDB table
+shortcode: aws-dynamodb-enable-recovery
+legacy: AWS086
 summary: Point in time recovery should be enabled to protect DynamoDB table
 resources: [aws_dynamodb_table]
-permalink: /docs/aws/aws-dynamodb-enable-recovery/
+permalink: /docs/aws/dynamodb/enable-recovery/
+redirect_from:
+  - /docs/aws/AWS086/
 ---

 ### Explanation